Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Resting heart rate can vary from person to person and day to day.
-But a high resting heart rate can be a red flag.
-“It’s usually a sign that something else is going on in the body,” says cardiologist Tamanna Singh, MD
+“It’s usually a sign that something else is going on in the body,” warns cardiologist Tamanna Singh, MD.

-“The more you exercise, the stronger your heart becomes,” notes Dr. Singh.
-“Since it’s pumping more blood with each beat, it won’t need to pump as hard — which will lower your heart rate.”
+“The more you exercise, the stronger your heart becomes,” Dr. Singh explains.
+“Because it’s able to pump more blood with each beat, it won’t need to pump as hard, which will lower your heart rate.”

 To give your heart a healthy workout, the American Heart Association recommends at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous activity.